matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 ![[Pasted image 20250908174954.png]]
 Recall the 3 rules: this is the last one.
 The derivative of a vector with respect to a vector.
 ![[Pasted image 20250908175150.png]]
-Notice step 3: this is the chain r
+Notice step 3: this is the chain rule- the derivative of a function f(g(x)).